RIO - USHUAIA 16 days, 15 nights

 El Calafate (2 nights) ↠ Puerto Natales (2 nights) ↠ Punta Arenas ↠ Ushuaia (2 nights)

-Free package extension : +2 days for return : Ushuaia ↠ Río Gallegos ↠ El Calafate
+Discount on package price for extension : +2 days for return Ushuaia ↠ Río Gallegos ↠ El Calafate

 Traveling the southern half of the South American continent by visiting its most attractive metropolises but also its most beautiful natural sites, discovering the human, cultural and gastronomic specificities of each country, this is the concept of this 16-day self driving tour in Brazil, Argentina and Chile.